 What’s on your family’s movie menu this week?

 Choosing what films to offer is a lot like planning what meals to serve.
-The choices on television can make it easy to savor something at the same time you nourish the mind and heart.
-This weekend, cable stations offer a range of nutritious movies for you to consider.
+And all the choices on television make it easy to savor something at the same time you nourish the mind and heart.

 Serving nutritious movies can be as easy as turning on the television.
 And be sure, as you watch together, to share what you observe, question and consider.
 Watching movies together can prompt valuable family discussions.